Research Output per year

 Anne Malewski: Growing Sideways: Shifting Boundaries Between Childhood and Adulthood in Twenty-First Century Britain.
 Awarded 2019.

 Manuela Salvi: The Disempowered Author: Pre-censorship, Self-censorship, and the Challenge of Children’s Literature.
-2015 - present.
+Awarded 2020.

-Please feel free to contact me if you would like to study with me in the NCRCL and the Department of English and Creative Writing at Roehampton.
+Please contact me if you would like to study with me at Roehampton in the NCRCL & the School of Arts, Humanities, and Social Sciences: English and Creative Writing.

 Research output: Contribution to journal › Article › peer-review